rohan-paul/Awesome-JavaScript-Interviews/CSS/relative-absolute-fixed-position.md

 position: absolute;
 top: 10px;
 This element will then always display 10px from the top of the page regardless of what content passes through, under or over the element (visually).

+### Absolute vs Fixed

+Absolutely positioned elements are removed entirely from the document flow.
+That means they have no effect at all on their parent element or on the elements that occur after them in the source code.
+An absolutely positioned element will therefore overlap other content unless you take action to prevent it.
+Sometimes, of course, this overlap is exactly what you desire, but you should be aware of it, to make sure you are getting the layout you want!

+Fixed positioning is really just a specialized form of absolute positioning; elements with fixed positioning are fixed relative to the viewport/browser window rather than the containing element; even if the page is scrolled, they stay in exactly the same position inside the browser window.

 ### The four positioning properties are: